The Thing About Contests

 * * *

-A few of the stories we received at this year's Amy Awards blazed and crackled from the first sentence onward.
-Others had powerful embers, and the flame, if properly tended, is well on its way.
-Still others had a quiet light that called for breath and sustained attention.
-And yet others were early sparks, fireflies of ideas that need the right container to hold them, the right backdrop to begin to see how luminous they could become, and the right tools to make that happen.
+A few of the stories that are submitted to the Amy Award blaze and crackle from the first sentence onward.
+Others have powerful embers, and the flame, if properly tended, is well on its way.
+Still others have a quiet light that calls for breath and sustained attention.
+And yet others are early sparks, fireflies of ideas that need the right container to hold them, the right backdrop to begin to see how luminous they could become, and the right tools to make that happen.

-But all of the stories were offerings of the heart.
+But all of the stories are offerings of the heart.
 And I respect and admire and honour every single writer in this contest.

-In the meantime, though, could I invite every entrant to celebrate NOW the fact that your act of submission has already made you a better writer?
-While you're at it, you might want to lift a glass and toast the bold risk you took by sending us your story in the first place.
+In the meantime, though, if you have submitted your work to a contest (any contest!), could I invite every entrant to celebrate NOW the fact that your act of submission has already made you a better writer?
+While you're at it, you might want to lift a glass and toast the bold risk you took by sending your story out in the first place.
 (That officially makes you A Writer.
 Cheers.)
 And finally, regardless of the outcome of this or any other contest, you have already won the only prize of true and majestic value, the sacred honour we probably all take for granted too often: another day in this fleeting, precious life.